metrica-sports/codeball/docs/game-dataset.md

 1. Hold CodeballFrames for tracking, event, and other data types
 2. Provide methods to enrich those CodeballFrames
-3. Provide auxiliar methods to process and handle data that require information from the game_dataset (e.g. frame rate)
+3. Provide auxiliary methods to process and handle data that require information from the game_dataset (e.g. frame rate)

 ## Attributes